 The Supreme Court, the First Amendment, and Belief

-This seminar is made possible thanks to the generous support of the George Washington Institute for Religious Freedom.
+This workshop is made possible thanks to the generous support of the George Washington Institute for Religious Freedom.

 For questions, please contact Marianne Myers at: events@BillofRightsInstitute.org or at 703-894-1776, ext.
 20.